Asia-Pacific International University: Asia-Pacific International University

 Under the leadership of Associate Professor Warren Shipton and with an able team of helpers, including Drs Tantipoonwinai, Tennyson, Valentine and Arasola, an application for status was prepared.
 On 30 June 2009, Churin Laksanawisit, the Thai Minister of Education signed the documents conferring university status on the college.
 The name of the institution was changed to Asia-Pacific International University.
 Despite the name change, the university is still popularly known to locals and alumni by its original name Mission College, or simply "Mission" (มิชชัน).

+Ellen G. White Research Center

+On 21 February 2025, the Ellen G. White Research Center was officially inaugurated at the Muak Lek campus, marking the university’s dedication to heritage scholarship and research into the legacy of Ellen G. White.